SG-I2V: Self-Guided Trajectory Control in Image-to-Video Generation

 DragAnything

-Additionally, you can find qualitative comparioson on zero-shot baselines here.
+Additionally, you can find qualitative comparison on zero-shot baselines here.

 Ablation Study: Modified Self-Attention